FACTBOX-Countries mandate COVID tests for China travellers, EU to discuss | Business

 Air travellers to Canada from China must test negative for COVID-19 no more than two days before departure, Ottawa said.
 JAPAN

-Japan will require a negative COVID-19 test upon arrival for travellers from mainland China.
+The country will toughen its border control measures for travellers from China effective Jan.
+8, Prime Minister Fumio Kishida said on Wednesday.
+Additional measures will require pre-boarding negative coronavirus test results for passengers on direct flights from China.
+Previously, Japan required a negative test upon arrival for travellers from mainland China.
 Those who test positive will be required to quarantine for seven days.
-New border measures for China went into effect at midnight on Dec.
-30. The government will also limit requests from airlines to increase flights to China.
+Japan will also continue to ask airlines to limit additional flights from China.
 ITALY

 Italy has ordered COVID-19 antigen swabs and virus sequencing for all travellers from China.
 Milan's main airport, Malpensa, has already started testing passengers arriving from Beijing and Shanghai.
 SPAIN